hindutva/hindutva.github.io/content/main/books/vivekAnanda/volume_7/notes_of_class_talks_and_lectures/notes_of_class_talks/733_on_shri_ramakrishna.md

 seen him will not attain salvation; neither is it true that a man who has seen him thrice will attain Mukti (liberation).

-Devotion as taught by Nârada, he used to preach to the masses, those who were incapable of any higher training.
+Devotion as taught by Nārada, he used to preach to the masses, those who were incapable of any higher training.

 He used generally to teach dualism.
 As a rule, he never taught